MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 | Read-only Administrator         | Contributor                                   |
 | Delegated administrator         | Contributor                                   |

-1. Export the list of User roles and users in each roles.
+1. Export the list of User roles and users in each role.

-\<Script to be provided by SCOM PG\>.
+\<Script to be provided by Operations Manager PG\>.

 2. With the exported list and mapping recommendations, manually add the users to respective Azure (Operations Manager managed instance (preview)) User roles.